 OptumHealth Vision's network of providers includes retail chains, such as Eyemasters, Wal-Mart or Sam's Club, as well as independent providers.
-You can locate participating providers by visiting OptumHealth Vision's Web site at www.myoptumhealthvision.com, or you can contact OptumHealth Vision at 1-800-839-3242 to locate a provider near you.
-Or see "Contact Information" in the Reference Information section.
+You can locate participating providers by visiting the OptumHealth Vision website or you can contact OptumHealth Vision at 1-800-839-3242 to locate a provider near you.
+Or see "Contact Information" in the Reference Information section).

-To review your vision benefits, refer to the OptumHealth Vision Rates and Services Chart and OptumHealth's Vision Care Brochure on OptumHealth Vision's Web site or on the Benefits page of Jetnet
+To review your vision benefits, refer to the OptumHealth Vision Rates and Services Chart and OptumHealth's Vision Care Brochure on the OptumHealth Vision website or on the Benefits page of Jetnet